mdsol-share/crichton/doc/resource_descriptors.md

 * Analyze the entities, states and transitions associated with the underlying workflow
 * Define the semantics of the entities
 * Define the semantics of the state transitions
-* Define the semantics of any templates used in transitions that require a formatted body
+* Define the semantics of any templates (media-type form, in contrast to a link) used in transitions that require a formatted body
 * Define the particulars of how the transitions are implemented for different protocols
 * Define routing/scaffolding information for the resource (OPTIONAL).